sjsu-library/unionist/_items/unionist--image-0257.md

 relatedText: unionist--text-0042
 relatedTextIssue: 1833-08-08 p03.28
 filename:
-caption: Arnold Buffum (1782-1859) wore many hats in the Abolitionist movement.
+caption: The Quaker haberdasher, Arnold Buffum (1782-1859), wore many hats in the Abolitionist movement.
 One of Garrison's earliest allies, he held positions in many anti-slavery organizations.
 His famed Abolitionist daughter Elizabeth Buffum Chace (1806-1899) was a classmate of Prudence Crandall's at the New England Yearly Meeting Boarding Schools.
 Arnold Buffum was among the endorsers of the Canterbury Female Academy, and chosen by Prudence Crandall to represent her at the raucous Town Meeting of early March 1833.
 order: '668'
 layout: items_item
 collection: items